apache/drill/exec/memory/base/src/main/java/org/apache/drill/exec/memory/README.md

 - Memory chunk allocation and fragmentation management
   - `PooledByteBufAllocatorL` - A LittleEndian clone of Netty's jemalloc implementation
   - `UnsafeDirectLittleEndian` - A base level memory access interface
-  - `LargeBuffer` - A buffer backing implmentation used when working with data larger than one Netty chunk (default to 16mb)
+  - `LargeBuffer` - A buffer backing implementation used when working with data larger than one Netty chunk (default to 16mb)
 - Memory limits & Accounting
   - `Accountant` - A nestable class of lockfree memory accountors.
 - Application-level memory allocation